Find out about playgroups in your area, how to join and how to start a playgroup.

 When and where?

-- Darley at the Darley Early Years Hub on Tuesday and Thursday mornings
+- Weekly supported playgroups are held in Darley at the Darley Early Years Hub and Ballan at Ballan District Health & Care

 - Smalltalk supported playgroups are free and available to families with a health care card